Sarah E. Rivkin, MS, LAc, Dipl. OM

 In addition to more than a dozen years in private practice, Sarah is an experienced teacher, writer, and editor in the field of Traditional East Asian Medicine.
-She was on the faculty of the Chinese Herbology Certificate Program at Tri-State College of Acupuncture, where she was instrumental in the design and implementation of a unique case-based learning curriculum, and has taught the integrative gynecology course for master's degree students at Pacific College of Oriental Medicine.
+She was on the faculty of the post-graduate Chinese Herbology Certificate Program at Tri-State College of Acupuncture, where she was instrumental in the design and implementation of a unique case-based learning curriculum, and has taught the integrative gynecology course for master's degree students at Pacific College of Oriental Medicine.

 She has served on the advisory board of Easy Eats, a health and wellness magazine and spent four years as an editor for The American Acupuncturist, an academic journal.
 Other past professional activities include a term on the board of the Acupuncture Society of New York (ASNY), the state professional organization for acupuncture.
 She lectures publicly on a variety of topics, including keeping healthy with Traditional East Asian Medicine, qi gong, and acupressure for infants.